wavemotion-dave/DracoDS/README.md

 DracoDS is Copyright (c) 2025 Dave Bernazzani (wavemotion-dave)

-This is a derivitive work of Dragon 32 Emu Copyright (c) 2018 Eyal Abraham (eyalabraham) and can be found on github here:
+This is a derivitive work of Dragon 32 Emu Copyright (c) 2018 Eyal Abraham (eyalabraham) which can be found on github:

 https://github.com/eyalabraham/dragon32-emu